studyathome-internationally/rehabilitationstechnik/docs/chapter6.md

 As a rule, information is passed on in the form of short impulses.
 The more a neuron is excited, the higher its pulse rate.
 It is also said that the neuron “fires” or it generates action potentials.
-Thus, the strength of the neuron's excitation is expressed not by the magnitude of the action potential (i.e., not by its amplitude), but by the frequency at which the neuron fires[^5].
+Thus, the level of the neuron's excitation is expressed not by the magnitude of the action potential (i.e., not by its amplitude), but by the frequency at which the neuron fires[^5].
 The pulse frequency of a nerve cell in the resting state is one pulse in several seconds (so-called spontaneous discharge) and can be almost up to $1\;\sf{kHz}$ during strong excitation.

 [^5]: However, there are exceptions to this rule, especially for the receptor cells of the retina.